DM8tyProgrammer/mighty-articles/editor-config.md

 It is a declaration that the current `.editorconfig` file is root file.

-By design, editor config engine searches for `.editorconfig` file in the current working directory and its all parents' directories till it finds `.editorconfig` with `root = true` and merges all the found configurations.
+By design, editor config engine searches for `.editorconfig` file in the current working directory and its all parents' directories till it finds `.editorconfig` with `root = true` and merge the configurations of all found `.editorconfig` files.

 ### Apply rules to files

 You can apply rules to all files or a set of files using glob patterns².
-The following snippet applies rules to all the files in the project.
+The following snippet applies rules to _all the files_ in the project:

 ```ini
 # apply rules to all files